LogoLogo

 Unified Policy Engine

-Firefly provides a single policy enforcement framework that works across all your clouds and IaC tools (AWS Marketplace: Firefly - Cloud Asset Management).
+Firefly provides a single policy enforcement framework that works across all your clouds and IaC tools.
 Instead of dealing with separate policy systems for AWS, Azure, GCP, and Kubernetes, you can define policies once and apply them everywhere.
 Firefly integrates with cloud APIs and scanning tools to evaluate your infrastructure against these rules continuously.

 Pre-Built Compliance Rules